 - Managing your project – an introduction to getting results on time and on budget;

-- Managing other people – both above and below you in the management structure.
+- Influencing other people – both above and below you in the management structure.

 This workshop will explore aspects of